-The Fédération Internationale de Sports d’Obstacles (FISO) or World OCR, is the sole competent authority and international governing body for the sport of Obstacle Course Racing (OCR).
-World OCR is an independent association with membership comprising of four regional federations.
-These are OCR Africa, OCR Americas, OCR Asia Pacific and OCR Europe.
-Safety is at the forefront of World OCR, promoting fairness and equal opportunities for all participants within the competitions they oversee.
-These events include the Ninja OCR World Championships, Ninja World Series and World Series Finals, OCR in the South East Asian Games, the Youth OCR World Championships, the FISO OCR World Championships, Continental Championships, and events at International Multisport Games.
+The Fédération Internationale de Sports d’Obstacles (FISO) or World Obstacle, is the sole competent authority and international governing body for the sport of Obstacle Course Racing (OCR).
+World Obstacle is an independent association with membership comprising of four regional federations.
+These are OCR Africa, OCR Americas, OCR Asia Pacific, and OCR Europe.
+Safety is at the forefront of World Obstacle, promoting fairness and equal opportunities for all participants within the competitions they oversee.
+These events include the Ninja OCR World Championships, Ninja World Series and World Series Finals, OCR in the Southeast Asian Games, the Youth OCR World Championships, the FISO OCR World Championships, Continental Championships, and events at International Multisport Games.

 Important aspects to manage include results and rankings, rule enforcement, coaching, training camps and the appointment of officials.
 The mission of World Obstacle is to promote the sport of Obstacle Course Racing throughout the world, complying with the requirements specified by the International Olympic Committee and the International Paralympic Committee.
 One of the key goals of the organisation is to promote the sport for the greater good of humanity, with the emphasis on providing access to athletes at all levels of skill and ability.
 World Obstacle is based in Lausanne, Switzerland.